Prime Day FAQ for Amazon Advertisers: Tips for Success

 Where should I look for keywords for Prime Day?

-If you have historical Amazon data, you can look at which keywords performed well during past Prime Days.
+If you have historical Amazon data, you will be able to find the keywords that performed well for you in past Prime Days.

-To have historical data, you will need to have downloaded this data and cataloged it for your own use.
-Unfortunately, Amazon only holds onto data for 60 days, so religiously downloading your reports is the only way to retain access to your historical data.
+To access this historical data, however, you will need to have downloaded these reports and cataloged them for your own use after each Prime Day you participated in.
+Unfortunately, Amazon only keeps data for 60 days, so continuously downloading your reports is the only way to retain access to your historical data.

-If you don’t have access to historical data, you can look at which keywords are currently performing well in your account.
-If you run Google Shopping ads, you can also pull successful keywords from there!
+If you don’t have access to your historical Amazon data, you can look at the keywords currently performing well in your account.
+If you run Google Shopping ads, you can also pull successful keywords from there and use them to guide your keyword strategy for Prime Day.

 What’s the best way to attribute sales from Prime Day?

-One of the issues in gauging success for Prime Day is the 7-day attribution window for Sponsored Products.
-A shopper may click an ad at the beginning of the month and then come back to buy on Prime Day.
+This one is tough, because a big challenge in gauging success from Prime Day is that 7-day attribution window for Sponsored Products.
+A shopper may click an ad three weeks before Prime Day starts, add that item to their cart, and then wait to buy it during Prime Day.
 In this case, your ad won’t get credit for that click.
 Keep this in mind when you are attributing Amazon sales.

-Running Sponsored Brand ads may help.
-Since these ads have a 14-day attribution window, you will capture more attributable clicks on your ads.
-Learn more about why you should run Sponsored Brand ads on Prime Day here.
+However, running Sponsored Brands may help.
+Since this placement has a 14-day attribution window, you will capture more attributable clicks on your ads.

 What should you look out for on Prime Day?

-Watch your budgets and check to make sure you’re not out of ad spend.
-If you run out of budget on Prime Day, your ads will stop showing altogether.
+Watch your budgets (and check them frequently) to make sure you’re not out of spend, nor at risk for running out of ad dollars.
+What happens if you run out of budget on Prime Day?
+Your ads will stop — period.

-Even if you’re not running Prime Day sales, simply appearing in the search results on Prime Day could increase your conversions.
-Often, products with Prime Day sales may go out of stock.
-If this happens, shoppers may buy similar products, even if they aren’t running Prime Day sales.
+Even if you’re not running Prime Day deals, simply appearing in search results on Prime Day may increase your conversions.
+This happens because Prime Day deals tend to go out of stock, so shoppers who are may buy similar products they are really keen on purchasing, even if that product isn’t a Prime Day deal.

-Learn what else to look for in our blog: What to Look Out for on Prime Day: A Game Plan for Amazon Advertisers.
+Learn what else to look for in our blog: What to Look for On Prime Day: A 3-Step Game Plan for Amazon Advertisers.

-Should you run Sponsored Brands ads on Prime Day?
+Should I run Sponsored Brands on Prime Day?

-Sponsored Brands will really help you on Prime Day, particularly because they have a longer attribution window.
-They tend to raise the amount of volume that you’ll see because of the brand halo effect.
+In short, yes, you should!
+Sponsored Brands will help you on Prime Day mainly because they have a longer attribution window than Sponsored Products.
+This placement also tends to increase the amount of traffic you receive because of the brand halo effect.

-If you’re running Sponsored Brands, make sure you have search terms data within those Sponsored Brands campaigns based on keywords that performed well specifically during Prime Day last year.
+If decide to run Sponsored Brands, make sure you use search terms data based on keywords that performed well specifically during Prime Day in years past.

 Did you find this article helpful?